darencard/2017-05-04-SUNY-Upstate/workshop/02_day/am/06_intro-to-dataset.md

 #### Description of dataset

 RNAseq has emerged as an important technology for understanding how gene expression modulates organism phenotypes.
 The most common form of RNAseq targets mature mRNAs and therefore provides information about gene expression that usually underlies protein formation (though not all mRNAs become proteins).
-There are other forms of RNAseq that focus on other RNA molecular, like small RNA sequencing, but we will focus on mRNAseq.
+There are other forms of RNAseq that focus on other RNA molecules, like small RNA sequencing, but we will focus on mRNAseq.

 Despite having the same underlying genome, cells in a single organisms body can vary radically in their phenotypes, and thus their functions in a multicellular organism.
 In humans, for instance, there are very different types of cells in our distinct tissues and organs, and even within organs there are different cell types that perform unique functions.
 Differential regulation of mRNA is the primary mediator explaining how the same genome can create very different phenotypes.
 Therefore, if one profiles the expression of different organs, he or she would expect to see very different levels of gene expression across genes.
 This is the basis for this workshop, where we will be using mRNAseq data from 9 human samples, comprising 4 tissues, to understand the general expression patterns that vary between tissues and the specific genes that are most different in expression between tissues.